saul-jb/blockstack-sso/README.md

 ```

 #### Sign in page
-First we are required to include the "blockstack_sso.min.js" script to the page.
-We can then create a button on the page for the users to click when they want to sign
+First it is required to include the "blockstack_sso.min.js" script to the page.
+Then a button can be created on the page for the users to click when they want to sign
  in.
-We should add the event listener: "DOMContentLoaded" to the document to ensure that the "blockstack_sso.min.js" is loaded before attempting to use it.
-We can then add a
+An event listener: "DOMContentLoaded" should be added to the document to ensure that the "blockstack_sso.min.js" is loaded before attempting to use it.
+Then add a
  "click" event listner on the button and call "Blockstack_sso.login()" to create the authentication url, then we can redirect the page to this url so blockstack can get
  the users permission to share their data with the app.<br />
 <br />